Reviews You Can Rely On

 Assembly

 We ordered every bike tested in this review.
-They were all shipped to us directly in a box, and most require some assembly to get up and rolling.
+They were all shipped to us in a box, and most require some assembly to get up and rolling.
 However, since it is a one-time task, we only give a 10% weight to the difficulty of assembly.
-The majority of these bikes came mostly assembled and required only a few relatively simple steps to finish the job.
-Those unfamiliar with bikes may be best off taking their bike to a shop with skilled mechanics, but all of the tested models can be assembled by the consumer at home using the included tools and instructions.
-However, sometimes it is nice to keep some extra tools handy in case you need to do any adjusting or maintenance later on.
+Most of these bikes came mostly assembled and required only a few relatively simple steps to finish the job.
+Those unfamiliar with bikes may be best off taking their bike to a shop with skilled mechanics, but the consumer can assemble all of the tested models at home using the included tools and instructions.
+However, sometimes it is nice to keep some extra tools handy in case you need to adjust or maintain later on.

 budget electric bike - there are lots of electric bikes on the market. we hope this review...